wrappixel/material-pro-angular-lite/README.md

-## What's included in MaterialPro Angular 9 Lite
+## What's included in MaterialPro Angular 9 Lite [versions 7,8,9, and 10]

 MaterialPro Angular 8 Lite is a Google Material Design base template that has a clean design visuals.
 The design is based on Google's Material principles and the template has some handy user interface elements and page templates you need to develop your own dashboard in a easy and hassle-free manner.

 <h4><a href="https://wrappixel.com/demos/angular-admin-templates/material-angular-lite/angular/dashboard">Free Version Demo Link</a></h4>

 ## What do I get bundled with Free Version?

 The free version MaterialPro Angular 8 Lite provides you with a library consisting of:

 <ul>
 <li>SaSS Base CSS</li>
 <li>7+ Pages Template</li>